csyuhao/DShield/README.md

 For instance, on the Cora dataset, DShield reduces the attack success rate to 1.33\% from 54.47\% achieved by the second-best defense Prune while maintaining an 82.15\% performance on normal nodes.

 ## Requirements
+The code can run in non-GPU environments, albeit at a slower speed, and performs much faster when run on GPU-equipped systems.
 - Windows 11 (or Ubuntu may)
 - Python = 3.10.11
 - PyTorch = 2.0.0
 - PyTorch-Geometric = 2.5.3
 - Other Python libraries listed in ```requirements.txt```

-First, install the PyTorch libraries using the following command:
+First, install the PyTorch libraries (version 2.0.0) using the following command:
 ```bash
 pip install torch==2.0.0+cpu torchaudio==2.0.0+cpu torchvision==0.15.0+cpu -f https://download.pytorch.org/whl/torch_stable.html
 ```